percytran96/percytran96.github.io/projects.md

 ---

 ### Web app casual bootcamp
-It was a casual bootcamp hosted by a senior developer, I was in the infrastructure team, working with PostgreSQL databases.
+A casual bootcamp hosted by a senior developer, I was in the infrastructure team, working with PostgreSQL databases.
 There were also the frontend and backend teams, we occasionally switched roles to try out different tasks, we were working on site and on [Slack](https://slack.com/).

 {% include icon-github.html %} [Dev-Bootcamp](https://github.com/ntjandra/6Nought-Dev-Bootcamp)